Lifecycle hooks

 After the claim assessor decision (approve, repudiate, goodwill, no claim), the claim is sent to the claims supervisor for review.
 If the decision is acknowledged (acknowledge approved, acknowledge repudiated, acknowledge goodwill, or acknowledge no claim) by the claims supervisor, this lifecycle hook is triggered.

-To know which decision was acknowledged, you can reference claim.approval_status, which will be one of ["approved", "repudiated", "goodwill", "no_claim"].
+To know which decision was acknowledged by the supervisor, you can reference claim.approval_status, which will be one of ["approved", "repudiated", "goodwill", "no_claim"].

 const afterClaimDecisionAcknowledged = ({ policy, policyholder, claim }) => {